madebykind/madebykind-v3/content/work/_index.md

 linktitle: Work
 title: Ethical work is excellent work
 weight: 2
+intro: We combine expertise in digital, branding and strategy with an unwavering commitment to social change.
 layout: work
 hidden: false
 ---

-We combine expertise in digital, branding and strategy with an unwavering commitment to social change.